-Further to our last update, not a great deal of information has been coming out of the PCI SSC regarding PCI DSS v4.0 – until the most recent all assessor webinar.
+PCI 4.0, the latest data security standard for credit cards won’t be around until 2021 and further to our last update, not a great deal of information has been coming out of the PCI Security Standards Council (SSC) regarding PCI DSS v4.0 – until the most recent all assessor webinar.

-Unfortunately, there still isn’t a great deal of information for us to share; however, indications are that v4.0 of the DSS won’t be out in the wild for at least another 12 months.
+Indications are that v4.0 of the DSS (Data Security Standard) won’t be out in the wild for at least another 12 months.
 With a further request for change (RFC) expected later this year; following incorporation of feedback to the working draft of the DSS following the first RFC during late 2019.

 The PCI SSC is expected to remain largely tight-lipped on the feedback to be incorporated; however, they did share some statistics around the feedback received from the first RFC: